 The College has an established Office of Assessment and Instructional Innovation.
 The Director of Assessment and Instructional Innovation meets regularly with a faculty-run subcommittee on Learning Outcomes Assessment (a sub-committee of the Teaching and Learning Committee).
 The mission of the subcommittee on Learning Outcomes Assessment is to guide and oversee program-level outcomes assessment throughout the college.
 The Office of Assessment and Instructional Innovation provides tools to the college's various programs (such as the proposed program) to assist in regular program assessment, including an Annual Program/Department Assessment Report and a Curriculum Mapping Template (to ensure alignment of course objectives and outcomes with department and/or program outcomes as well as college-level core competencies).
-The Department of World Languages maintains established Learning Outcomes for all of its courses are reviewed by the college's Education Policies and Curriculum
+The Department of World Languages maintains established Learning Outcomes for all of its courses, including the Spanish courses in this certificate program.
+Learning Outcomes for each course are reviewed by the college's Education Policies and Curriculum (EPC) Committee.

-(EPC) Committee.
 The Department of World Languages chair reviews Learning Outcomes for all courses on a biennial basis, presenting its findings and revisions to the Office of Assessment and Instructional Innovation and EPC for review.